-The tiny jet in these units can become blocked by small particles of dirt making the burner difficult to light, burn weakly at normal operating temperatures\, burn in the smokebox or fail completely.
-If any of these should happen, clean out the jet as follows.
+The tiny jet in the gas burner units can become blocked by small particles of dirt making the burner difficult to light, burn weakly at normal operating temperatures, burn in the smokebox or fail completely.
+If any of these should happen, clean Out the jet as follows.

-(\ On very cold days, a burner may start off burning weakly due to the temperature of the gas but should increase to its normal level as the engine
+( On very cold days, a burner may start off burning weakly due to the temperature of the gas but should increase to its normal level as the engine warms up.
+This is quite normal)